 The most difficult part of getting on with life is the waiting…waiting for “it” to happen again.
 Because it will.
 I learned that personally.
-Having toxic mold strike twice (along with a close call for a third time) didn’t make it any easier to get on with life nor did it suppress the mold paranoia that insisted on rearing its ugly head.
+Having toxic mold strike twice (and eventually many more times) didn’t make it any easier to get on with life nor did it suppress the mold paranoia that insisted on rearing its ugly head.

 For longer than I care to admit, I was on edge when anyone would come into our apartment.
 I feared that they brought in mold spores.
 I was a wreck making purchases.
 I feared that they were already contaminated.
 I worried about those sneaky mold spores holed up in my car.
 I overinspected every drop of water in our apartment.
 Is it from a leak?
 Oh, just a droplet from my daughter’s water cup.
 Any discoloration on a baseboard made me go into hyper overdrive.
 Is that REALLY just dirt?